What is Market Volatility?

 Often, if the VIX is high, the stock prices in the market fall, and investors allocate more of their capital to fixed-income securities (e.g. treasury bonds, corporate bonds) and “safe havens” like gold.

 CBOE VIX Chart

 For example, the impact of the COVID pandemic in early 2020 (i.e. the sudden spike) can clearly be seen in the VIX chart below.

 CBOE VIX Chart (Source: CNBC)

-For instance, leading up to a company’s earnings report, the implied volatility increases substantially (i.e. options activity and variance), especially for high-growth equities.
+Leading up to a company’s earnings report, the implied volatility tends to increase substantially (i.e. options activity and variance), especially for high-growth equities.

 The implied volatility can be derived by looking at the pricing of options, with the general rules of thumb listed below:

 - If options prices have risen, investors are implied to be expecting sharp movements in prices.

 - If options prices have declined, investors are implied to be expecting fewer movements in prices.

 Volatility is not inherently a negative sign for investors, but investors must still understand that the potential for outsized returns comes at the cost of incurring significant losses.